jbweber/foundry/README.md

-# Plow
+# Foundry

 A Go-based CLI tool for managing libvirt VMs with simple YAML configuration.

 ## Overview

-Plow provides a straightforward way to create, manage, and destroy libvirt virtual machines using declarative YAML configuration files.
+Foundry provides a straightforward way to create, manage, and destroy libvirt virtual machines using declarative YAML configuration files.
 It's designed to replace complex Ansible workflows with a simple, fast CLI tool.

 ## Features